Adult Literacy Educational Programs

 Instruction in reading, mathematics, oral and written communication, and computer skills for students reading below the ninth-grade level or within the National Reporting System's Level 1 - 4.
 Reading instruction focuses on reading skills highlighted in "Applying Research in Reading Instruction for Adults".
 Academic performance is measured using the TABE.

 Adult Secondary Education (ASE)

 Instruction for students reading at/above the ninth-grade level or within the National Reporting System's Level 5 and 6.
 Academic performance is measured by the number of Tests of HSE - High School Equivalency GED®/TASC™ attained.
-To find a HSE Preparation Program click here.
+To find a HSE Preparation Program, visit the HSE Preparation Program webpage.

 English to Speakers of Other Languages (ESOL)

 Instruction in listening, reading, oral and written communication, computer skills, and life skills for individuals with limited English proficiency.

 Must provide instructional services that are of sufficient intensity in terms of hours and of sufficient duration to make sustainable changes in a family.
 Family literacy integrates the following four components:

 - Adult literacy training for parents that leads to economic self-sufficiency;

 - Interactive literacy activities between parents/guardians and their children;

 - Training for parents regarding how to be the primary teacher for their children and full partners in the education of their children; and